Suriya-Ravichandran/gococms/docs/community/support.md

 - **Training & architecture reviews.**

 > **Note**
 > Commercial support and the certified **partner directory** are being established.
-Contact and partner details will be published on the project website and the [repository README](https://github.com/gococms/core). *(Placeholder — confirm the current offering there.)* Vendors interested in becoming partners should watch [Governance](./governance.md) and the [Marketplace overview](../marketplace/overview.md).
+Contact and partner details will be published on the project website and the [repository README](https://github.com/gococms/core).
+Vendors interested in becoming partners should watch [Governance](./governance.md) and the [Marketplace overview](../marketplace/overview.md).

 ---